novigit/code-notes/python_notes/biopython.md

 # load only the first sequence in a FASTA file
 first_record = next(SeqIO.parse('example.fasta', 'fasta'))

+# turn an iterator or list of SeqRecord objects into a dictionary of SeqRecord objects
+# SeqRecord objects are the values, and keys are extracted from records using a key_function
+# if no key_function is specified, it will take the record.id by default
+records = SeqIO.parse('example.fasta', 'fasta')
+record_dict = SeqIO.to_dict(records, key_function=lambda rec: rec.name)

 # load a multi FASTA file such that you can access a particular sequence later
 ## load multi FASTA into a dictionary in memory
 record_dict = SeqIO.index('example.fasta', 'fasta')
+## NOTE: this is a dictionary-like object, not a pure python dictionary,
+## as generated with SeqIO.to_dict

 ## load desired record from dict
 desired_record: SeqRecord = record_dict['example_seqID']
 ```